astronomer/airflow-guides/guides/airflow-snowflake.md

 Note that the `apache-airflow-providers-snowflake` package also contains operators that can be used to run data quality checks in Snowflake, including the `SnowflakeCheckOperator`, `SnowflakeValueCheckOperator`, and `SnowflakeIntervalCheckOperator`.
 However, these operators are not as flexible as the operators in `apache-airflow-providers-core-sql` and will likely be deprecated in a future version of Airflow.
 We recommend using `apache-airflow-providers-core-sql` for the most up to date data quality check operators.

-Below we show an example of how to use some of these modules in a DAG that implements a write, audit, publish pattern with data quality checks.
+Let's walk through an example of how to use some of these modules in a DAG that implements a write, audit, publish pattern with data quality checks.

 ### Example Implementation

 > **Note:** All of the code for this example can be found in the [Astronomer Registry](LINK).

-The exmaple DAG below implements a write, audit, publish pattern to showcase loading and data quality checking with Snowflake.
+The example DAG below runs a write, audit, publish pattern to showcase loading and data quality checking with Snowflake.
 The following steps are completed:

-- Simultaneously create tables in Snowflake for the production data and the raw data that needs to be audited, using the `SnowflakeOperator`.
-Note that these tasks are not implemented with the deferrable version of the `SnowflakeOperator`, because `CREATE TABLE` statements typically run very quickly.
+- Simultaneously create tables in Snowflake for the production data and the raw data that needs to be audited using the `SnowflakeOperator`.
+Note that these tasks are not implemented with the deferrable version of the `SnowflakeOperator` because `CREATE TABLE` statements typically run very quickly.
 - Load data into the audit table using the `SnowflakeOperatorAsync`.
 This task *is* deferred to save on compute, because loading data can take some time if the dataset is large.
 Note that to use the deferrable operator, you must have a [triggerer running](https://www.astronomer.io/guides/deferrable-operators#running-deferrable-tasks-in-your-airflow-environment) in your Airflow environment.
 - Run data quality checks on the audit table to ensure that no erroneous data is moved to production.
-This Task Group includes column checks using the `SQLColumnCheckOperator` and table checks using the `SQLTableCheckOperator`.
+This task group includes column checks using the `SQLColumnCheckOperator` and table checks using the `SQLTableCheckOperator`.
-- Assuming the data quality checks passed, meaning those tasks were successful, copy data from the audit table into the production table using the `SnowflakeOperatorAsync`.
+- If the data quality checks are passed, copy data from the audit table into the production table using the `SnowflakeOperatorAsync`.
-- Finally, delete the audit table since it only contained temporary data.
+- Delete the audit table since it only contained temporary data.

 > **Note:** To make use of deferrable operators you must have a Triggerer running in your Airflow environment.
 For more on how to use deferrable operators, check out [this guide](https://www.astronomer.io/guides/deferrable-operators).